fapinstructor/fapinstructor-api/README.md

 ## Setup

 1. Configure your `.env` file under server.
 Use `.env.example` as a reference
-2. Start the docker containers `make start`.
+2. Start the docker containers `make dev`.
 This will build and start the docker container with an attached log watcher.
-3. Application is ready for HTTP requests `localhost:3000/`
+3. Application is ready for HTTP requests `localhost:9000/`

 ## Debugging